 Take eCommerce new product bundling price and cost calculation as an instance

 Product bundling is offering several products or services for sale as one combined product or service package.
-In Google sheet, you can create a core product, for an instance, an iPhone in a row.
+In Google Sheets, you can create a core product, for an instance, an iPhone in a row.
 This row includes the product selling price and cost.
 Meanwhile, you can add different product SKUs that are considered to add to bundle with iPhone, for example, the case, the headphone, etc in columns.
 As you can see from the table below, each column includes the SKU selling price and cost as well.

 From L68:AI68, you can add the number value of the SKUs that will be bundled with an iPhone.
 From $L$9:$AI$9, it is the individual SKU retail selling pricing.
-So if you want to calculate the new bundling retail price value, you can add the array $L$9:$AI$9, and L68:AI68 in the SUMPRODUCT function, and plus the iPhone retail price E68.
+So if you want to calculate the new bundling retail price value, you can add the array $L$9:$AI$9, and L68:AI68 in the SUMPRODUCT function, plus the iPhone retail price E68.

 With the same methodology, you can calculate the new bundling product cost, etc as well.
 However, you need to set up an absolute value reference on $L$9:$AI$9, when you match other iPhone models with the set of accessories.